What is Bread Board - Applications, Types & Working

 • On a breadboard, parts are merely loosely connected in place.
 Any operator who unintentionally pulls a wire out of its intended hole or loose could destroy the circuit.

-• Breadboards are excellent for through-hole components because they have a standard 2.54mm pitch, but if a circuit requires surface mount device (SMD) components, issues could occur very rapidly.
-However, this complicates the final design and wastes an SMD part that would perform better on a PCB with all the other components in the circuit.
+• Because breadboards have a standard 2.54mm pitch, they work well with through-hole components.
+However, problems might arise quickly if a circuit calls for surface mount device (SMD) components.
+This, however, wastes an SMD part that would work better on a PCB with all the other components in the circuit and complicates the final design.
 SMD parts can be connected to adaptors that change the SMD outline into a through-hole part.

 Advantages of breadboard: